Cancer type

 If you’re facing a diagnosis, the GI Cancers Alliance is here for you.

-If you’re newly diagnosed, work with your doctor to create a treatment plan.
-It’s important to find an expert who specializes in primary liver cancer and visit a major cancer center if possible.
+If you’re newly diagnosed, work with a multidisciplinary tumor board to create a treatment plan.
+It’s important to find experts who specialize in primary liver cancer and visit a major cancer center if possible.
 Some major cancer centers will be able to operate on you, even if you’ve been told you’re inoperable.

-For doctors planning liver cancer treatment, an analysis called performance status will impact the recommended treatment.
+For doctors planning liver cancer treatment, an analysis on liver function (Child-Pugh score or MELD score) and performance status will impact the recommended treatment.
 This evaluates your ability to perform daily tasks and your level of fitness.
 If you have a lower performance status, you might not be recommended for certain treatments.

 Liver cancer treatment plans may include: